g-avgeros/qa-engineer-assignment-tests/README.md

 - [Test Plan and Bug Report](docs/Test%20Plan.pdf): Detailed test cases and identified bugs during manual testing.

 If you have any questions or need further clarification, feel free to reach out.

-Good luck, and we look forward to reviewing your work!